ramisbahi/calling-convention-validation/README.md

 There are all checked in the context of each function (something which is called by a jal).
 Different paths are navigated through branching, as well.

+Before using the Python script (callconv.py), the parser must be installed.
+First, clone this repository.
+Then, do the following:

 ### Installing parser

 ```